gullerya/object-observer/README.md

 #### Versions

 - __0.2.6__
-  - Fixed cloning logic to allow observability for host objects like `DOMStringMap` and alike (gave up on calling original object's constructor)
+  - Fixed cloning logic to allow observability for host objects like `DOMStringMap` and alike (gave up on calling the original object's constructor)
   - Documentation fixes

 - __0.2.5__